lbologna/hbp-sp6-guidebook/_sources/online_usecases/single_cell_in_silico/single_cell_clamp/single_cell_clamp.rst.txt

    zoom/rotate/pan using your mouse/scroll wheel/trackpad.

 #.
 Current clamp can be attached to any section by clicking the segment in the cell 3D/2D Dendrogram
-   view and then pressing the *Place current injection* button.
-Or by selecting the section in the tree view on the right and pressing the same button.
+   view and then pressing the *Place current injection* button, or by selecting the section in the tree view on the right and pressing the same button.

 #.
-In order to run the simulation switch to the **Simulation** tab.
-When in this view you can click
+To run the simulation, switch to the **Simulation** tab.
+In this view, you can click
    and select the segments to record the voltage from.
 They are added to the corresponding list.
 Up to 10 segments can be recorded from.